 The display on a laptop can often be useful because you don’t have to hold the laptop up in the same way you do a tablet – it has a built-in stand compared to requiring a additional external accessory.

 Although iPads have been improved a lot, laptops still have the advantage of effortless multitasking, especially when you need to open more than 3 windows (two applications + browser for example) at the same time.
+Unlike streaming devices, iPads have a built-in browser… even the best Roku web browsers can’t compete.

 The amount of storage a laptop offers is on average larger than a tablet, in most cases upgradable, and thus can’t be compared with the iPad’s smaller SSDs.
 However, iPads and tablets have become much more technologically advanced and are catching up with the storage capacity of a laptop.